wavemotion-dave/MicroDS/README.md

 Key Mapping Options :
 -----------------------
-Each game can individually configure any of the 12 DS buttons (D-PAD, ABXY, L/R, START/SELECT) to a single keyboard button.
+Each game can individually configure any of the 10 DS buttons (D-PAD, ABXY, L/R) to a single keyboard button.
 The default is for the D-PAD and Button A to replicate the Cursors (AWSX) but you can configure as you like.
 Pressing the X button on this screen will toggle between some preset defaults for common key maps - such as WASD.

+The START key is special - it will issue the CLOAD/CLOADM command to save typing.
+The SELECT key is special - it issues the RUN command to MICROBASIC to save typing.

 Keyboards :
 -----------------------